Signed in as:

 Staying connected in Bali is easy once you know the options.
 Internet coverage across the island is strong, especially in main areas like Ubud, Seminyak, Canggu, Nusa Dua and Uluwatu.
 Telkomsel and XL remain the most reliable providers.

 You can buy a SIM card at the airport, but the prices are often inflated (I purchase mines in the airport so I can connect immediately).
-Most travelers prefer to stop by an official Telkomsel or XL store in town, where staff can set everything up properly.
+Some travelers prefer to stop by an official Telkomsel or XL store in town, where staff can set everything up properly.
 It only takes a few minutes.

 If you prefer not to swap your physical SIM, eSIMs are now widely used.
 Airalo and Holafly both work well in Indonesia and can be activated before you even fly.
 It is the simplest option for travelers who want to land and connect instantly.